Opening Hours

 Do I need to bring anything?

 Any relevant scans, letters or reports, as well as current medication lists.
-Sometimes we will also require a full bladder if we are planning on using the ultrasound machine for assessment, but the reception staff will let you know prior to your appointment
+Sometimes we will also require a full bladder if we are planning on using the ultrasound machine for assessment, but the reception staff will let you know prior to your appointment.

 No other stage of life stresses the pelvic floor more than pregnancy and childbirth.
 Even caesarian births affect the pelvic floor as it still stretches and bears the weight of the pregnant uterus for nine months.
 Maintaining pelvic floor strength and function throughout your pregnancy and postnatally is essential.